hopetambala/SI664-docs/sql/mysql_select_examples.md

 1 row in set (0.02 sec)
 ```

-## Return the total area (in hectares) per region that have been protected by the UNESCO heritage
+## SQL: Return the total area (in hectares) per region that have been protected by the UNESCO
+heritage
  site designation

 #### Required column names (aliased)